 why I juice cleanse (& it has nothing to do with losing weight)

-it forced me to think about why I was running.
-I used to love doing those long runs, used to look forward to them every week. now, I forced myself to do it because I wanted to do well in half marathon.
+It forced me to think about why I was running.
+I used to love doing those long runs; used to look forward to them every week.
+Now, I forced myself to do it because I wanted to do well in my half marathon.

 I didn't have an answer, so I stopped. and started walking — something I haven't done since middle school.

 It gave me time to think and reassess the past week, couple of weeks.
 I felt like I needed to hit the "reset" button — so much had changed in the past month, and weirdly I just wanted to end of July starting new.

 I've tried a couple of different juice cleanses, and while JUGOS is the cheapest, I decided to go with Cocobeet because they do same-day pickup, which is something most other places don't do.
 I ordered the Reroot 1-day cleanse for $70 ($74.90 after tax), which comes with 2 power smoothies and 3 juices, as well as a "mylk" and a mini "shot."

 Note: what's listed on the website is different from what I got — they switch it up depending on what ingredients they have on hand.

 I picked up my cleanse at 11:15am (after heading home and making myself a smoothie of frozen spinach, coconut Bai5, and hemp protein — yes, I "cheated," but it was 9am and I was missing the 1st 3 juices of the day).
 They were nice enough to give me ice packs to pack into my Whole Foods lunch bag, since I was heading over to the nearby Starbucks to catch up on blog posts.

 The Power Mylk was insanely nourishing and filling, perfect for this rainy Boston Sunday.
 I felt clear-headed and more energized than I had in awhile.